Sound Science for Informed Water Quality Management

 Keep up-to-date on SWAMP activities: Subscribe to the SWAMP Water Quality Monitoring email list.

-Going fishing this summer?
-Is it a good idea to eat what you catch from your local river, stream or lake: Check it out at
+Going fishing this fall?
+Is it a good idea to eat what you catch from your local river, stream, reservoir or lake?
+Check it out at...

 Survey of Mercury Exposure and Risk in Wildlife in CA Lakes & Reservoirs - A two-year study to collect data on mercury concentrations in grebes and fish in 24 California lakes and reservoirs.
 The data will be used to develop a tool to translate observed mercury concentrations in fish into estimated mercury concentrations in birds.

 California Stream Condition Index (CSCI) - SWAMP's new CSCI was finalized in 2013 and represents the next generation of biological indicator for assessing stream health throughout the state.
 Unlike previous regionally-based indices, the CSCI was built with a statewide dataset representing the broad range of environmental conditions across California.
 The CSCI is the basis of the new statewide Biological Integrity Assessment implementation.